Need to know more about residential landlord insurance?

 Need to add cover to your policy?
 Our team of consultants are on hand to make sure your policy is tailored to your needs.
 Find out more about our optional extras below.

 Are you a freeholder of a block of flats, or simply own multiple residential properties that you want covered on one policy?
 Speak to our specialist team on 0333 234 0039.

 Has your rental property previously suffered from flooding or subsidence, or is your property unoccupied?
-We provide cover for all types of non-standard properties.
-Speak to the team on 0333 234 0039.
+Our partners at A-Plan provide cover for non-standard properties.

 Deciding on a landlord insurance policy for your let properties is a big decision, and not one to be taken lightly.
 We’ve answered some of your most frequenty asked questions to help you make your decision.

 Residential landlord insurance is buildings and contents cover for properties that are let to residential tenants.
 If you have a single property, then residential landlord insurance will most likely be the most suitable cover for your property.

 If you have a non-standard property (such as a property undergoing renovation or that is unoccupied), you may require specialist cover to protect your property against all perils, so check with your insurer to find out what’s covered.